 On March 22-24, 2017 President of Sri Lanka H.E.
 Mr. Maithripala Sirisena was in Moscow on an official visit.
 He held fruitful bilateral negotiations with President of the Russian Federation H.E.
 Mr. Vladimir Putin and Prime Minister of the Russian Federation H.E.
 Mr. Dmitry Medvedev.
 On June 15, 2019 President of the Russian Federation H.E.
 Mr. Vladimir Putin met President of Sri Lanka H.E.
 Mr. Maithripala Sirisena on the sidelines of the 5th summit of the Conference on Interaction and Confidence-Building Measures in Asia (CICA).

 Russia and Sri Lanka have regular interparliamentary exchanges.
 In February and September 2014 two parliamentary delegations led by State Duma Deputy Chairmen Mr. Sergey Zheleznyak and Mr. Nikolai Levichev respectively visited Colombo.
 A delegation headed by Deputy Chairman of the Council of the Federation of the Russian Federation Mr. Ilyas Umakhanov visited Sri Lanka in November-December 2015.
 In October 2017 the Sri Lankan parliamentary delegation, led by H.E.
 Mr. Karu Jayasuriya, Speaker of the Sri Lankan Parliament, participated in the 137th Inter-Parliamentary Union Assembly (St. Petersburg, Russia) and had meetings with Deputy Chairman of the Council of the Federation Mr. Evgeniy Bushmin and Deputy Chairman of the State Duma Mr. Pyotr Tolstoy.
 The Sri Lankan parliamentary delegation headed by Minister of Transport & Civil Aviation Hon.
-Mr. Arjuna Ranatunga participated in the Second International Forum «Development of Parliamentarism» that was held in Moscow on July 1-3, 2019.
+Mr. Arjuna Ranatunga participated in the Second International Forum «Development of Parliamentarism» that was held in Moscow in July 2019.

 Both countries’ foreign ministries maintain regular bilateral contacts.
 Russian Minister of Foreign Affairs H.E.
 Mr. Sergey Lavrov paid a working visit to Colombo in October 2009, during which he held talks with President of Sri Lanka H.E.
 Mr. Mahinda Rajapaksa and Minister of Foreign Affairs H.E.
 Mr. Rohitha Bogollagama.
 In May 2012 Sri Lankan Minister of Foreign Affairs H.E.
 Mr. G.L.
 Peiris made an official visit to the Russian Federation.
 On the sidelines of the 68th Session of the UN General Assembly on September 27, 2013 H.E.
 Mr. Sergey Lavrov and H.E.
 Mr. G.L.
 Peiris signed a Joint Statement between the Russian Federation and the Democratic Socialist Republic of Sri Lanka declaring that both Sides will not be the first to place weapons in Outer Space.